victoria34/matchminer-engine/README.md

 ```bash
 python manage.py load -t <path to trial.bson> -c <path to clinical.csv> -g <path to genomic.csv> --mongo-uri <your Mongo URI>
 ```

+Example clinical and genomic tables are located in the "examples" directory.

 You have the option to change the default input file formats.
 Trials can be inserted from yaml files by setting the --yml flag, and clinical and genomic data can be inserted from pickle files by setting the --pkl flag.